-- During your Visit – Have fun, it is such a lovely family day out, there is a changing places accessible toilet in the main Heartlake City area and several accessible toilets dotted around, that need radar keys.
+- During your Visit – Have fun.
+It is such a lovely family day out.
+There is a changing places accessible toilet in the main Heartlake City area and several accessible toilets dotted around, requiring radar keys.

 - After your visit – Don’t forget to download photographs (if you have any) and consider your next trip.